supabase/pg_graphql/docs/api.md

 !!! note

-    Avoid naming your column fields `AND`, `OR` or `NOT`.
+    Avoid naming your columns `AND`, `OR` or `NOT`.
 If you do, the corresponding filter operator will not be available for use.

 The `AND`, `OR` and `NOT` operators also work with update and delete mutations.